glitchedDoku/shadowrun_snes_notes/notes.markdown

    * This should allow others to directly contribute to this document.
 This should be a community effort.
  * Correct names of items and character
  * Rethink the structure of directing people
- 	* For example, is it always unterstandable what northeast means?
+ 	* For example, is it always understandable what northeast means?
  * Work on headlines and structure of the document
  	* Add/Remove split times (?)
  	* Bulleted lists; any good (?)